GoogleCloudPlatform/podcast/site/content/post/episode-189-netapp-with-alim-karim-and-dean-hildebrand/index.md

 * "MysteryPeak1.wav" by FoolBoyMedia of [Freesound.org](https://Freesound.org)
 * "Small Group Laugh.wav" by TimKahn of [Freesound.org](https://Freesound.org)

-{{< transcript "[MUSIC PLAYING] MARK: Hi, and welcome to episode 189 of the weekly Google Cloud Platform podcast.
+{{< transcript "[MUSIC PLAYING] MARK: Hi, and welcome to episode 189 of the weekly Google Cloud podcast.
 I'm Mark, and I'm here with my colleague John.
 Hey, John." >}}

 JOHN: How's it going?